-The TTFI mainly ideates two types of memberships like the state associations and the institutional members.
+The TTFI mainly ideates 2 types of memberships like the state associations and the institutional members.
 Some of the major institutional members of the TTFI include Indian Railways, Petroleum Sports Promotion Board and Bank Sports Board.
-Apart from those two types of members, the TTFI also has a vast network of District Associations, many of which are remarkably functional.
+Apart from these, the TTFI also has a vast network of District Associations, many of which are remarkably functional.

-Most of the Table Tennis players in India are engaged in playing the game in the Clubs, Schools, and Offices as a part time with fairly goods grasp of the technique of Table Tennis.
+Most of the Table Tennis players in India are engaged in playing the game in the clubs, schools, and offices as a part time with fairly good grasp of the technique of Table Tennis.
 The TTFI has taken a big effort to coordinate and bring the thousands of scattered units, clubs and places like schools where Table Tennis is being played in India.
 Apart from being instrumental for the improvement of Table Tennis in India, the Table Tennis Federation of India (TTFI) has also taken an important role in the international scenario.
 The TTFI was one of the most active organisations to establish the international governing body for Table Tennis, the International Table Tennis Federation (ITTF).